-- A brief explanation of the need, gap, or issue to be addressed by the proposed project. - Supporting information, data, or evidence to demonstrate the need's existence, size, and impact on the target population and community. - How the need relates to the purpose of the NOFO. - A successful applicant will be able to provide information about the detention or correctional facility population, an estimate of total parents in the facility, estimated number of eligible parents, and a deep understanding of the facility's current visitation policies and procedures.
+- A brief explanation of the need, gap, or issue to be addressed by the proposed project. - Supporting information, data, or evidence to demonstrate the need's existence, size, and impact on the target population and community.
+Data referenced should include evidence that there is a need for training and other support for child abuse prosecutors, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community. - Any data or research referenced in the narrative should include information about the source of the data and/or a citation. - How the need relates to the purpose of the NOFO.